New identities for linearized gravity on the Kerr spacetime: Preliminaries

 \subsection{Extended fundamental spinor operators}

-As we often need to rescale with powers of $\kappa_1$ and $\bar\kappa_1$ we introduce extended fundamental operators with additional (extended) indices $n,m$:
+As we often need to rescale with powers of $\kappa_1$ and $\bar\kappa_1$ we introduce extended fundamental operators with indices $n,m$:

 For $n = m = 0$ it coincides with the definition \eqref{eq:FundamentalOperators} of the fundamental operators and the indices will be suppressed in that case.
-Because $U_{AA'}$ is a logarithmic derivative, \eqref{eq:UU11Def}, we can equivalently express them as
+Because $U_{AA'}$ is a logarithmic derivative, see \eqref{eq:UU11Def}, the operators \eqref{eq:ExtendedFundamentalOperators1} can equivalently be expressed as

 It follows that the commutator of extended fundamental spinor operators with $n_1 = n_2, m_1 = m_2$ reduces to the commutator of the usual fundamental spinor operators \cite[\S 2.2]{ABB:symop:2014CQGra..31m5015A}.
 For commutators of the extended operators with unequal weights $n_1,n_2,m_1,m_2$ one simply splits into first derivatives and remainder with equal weights.